lmundia/ivmooc-scimap-webanalytics/README.md

 5. Execute stats_parser.py as

     python stats_parser.py
-6. The output CSV files will be located in output folder.
+6. The output CSV files will be located in output_tables folder.
 Start Analyzing using Excel/Tableau or tool of your choice